kyledtorres/kyledtorres.github.io/menu/about.md

 </div>

 <p>
 	Hi, I'm Kyle!
-I'm currently an MS candidate in Applied Statistics and Data Science at UCLA.
+I'm currently an MS candidate for Applied Statistics and Data Science at UCLA.
 I'm passionate about pursuing a career in 		data science and am particularly interested in the applications of generative AI to solve complex problems.
 </p>